 Everyone is on Instagram.
-Your kids and grandkids are, your old high school teacher is, and your dog trainer’s cousin’s niece’s first boyfriend’s dentist’s college roommate is.
+Your kids and grandkids are.
+Your old high school teacher is.
+Even your dog trainer’s cousin’s niece’s first boyfriend’s dentist’s college roommate is.
 It’s considered to be one of the fastest-growing social platforms in the world, with over 500 million monthly users and over 40 billion images shared so far (with an average of 95 million photos shared PER DAY).
 So why aren’t you using it to build your business?
 “Because I don’t know how!”
 You may be shouting at your screen if you’re the melodramatic type and (hopefully) not in public.
 Well, that’s why we’re here!

 You want to make sure you can be easily found.
 Keep your username as close to your store name as possible and make sure your bio clearly states who you are.
 Post lots of pictures of your store and your stock, or anything else that will make you readily identifiable to your customers.